 Audra nodded.
 “Yes,” she replied.
 “We’re good.
 Aren’t we Ben?”

 Reeling a bit from her unexpected remarks, Ben paused a moment before finally nodding his head.
-“Yes…” he agreed.
-“We’re fine…”
+“Yes… we’re fine…”

 “Good.”
-She stepped forward to peck him on the cheek, adding another mark of lipstick to his face.
+She stepped forward to peck him on the cheek.
+Added another mark of lipstick to his face.
 “Now get in the car and let us drive you to his truck.
 Eyes are everywhere here.”

 * * * *